-How to use your amiibo with Nintendo Switch
+Here's how to get the most out of all of your amiibo figures

 Loot will pop up from Mario's head and automatically be added to your inventory.

-Note: It's a good idea to check in with Uncle amiibo whenever you come across him.
+Note: It's a good idea to check in with Uncle Amiibo whenever you come across him.
 He provides some bonus help by locating Moons that you haven't already found.
-Nice bonus.
+Nice bonus!

 How to use amiibo with Splatoon 2

-To unlock new characters in Splatoon 2 (like Callie and Marie) or get some cool gear, you can find the amiibo trigger in your amiibo Box in the back of Inkopolis Square.
+To unlock photo mode in Splatoon 2, or get some cool exclusive gear, you can find the amiibo trigger in your amiibo Box in the back of Inkopolis Square.

 - Scan the front of the amiibo box